 - Lens rear cap

 I used this lens for about two years with my ex camera – a Sony A6000.
-This is strong and compact lens with great zoom and image quality.
+This is a compact and robust lens with high zoom and image quality.
 In my gallery, you can see a lot of examples because more than 95% of those shots are taken with this lens on Sony A6000.

 … but let me show here two of them, so we keep it more uncomplicated – a landscape in the mountains near Buenavista Del Norte in Tenerife

 …and a macro picture

 I specifically chose a butterfly in action so you can see what Sony A6000 with this lens can do on a moving subject.